-Section 1151 Liability of the transferor and transferee for partnership obligations

-A partner who transfers his share is not thereby released from liability towards his co-owners in respect of partnership liabilities existing at the time of the transfer.
-The transferee immediately assumes all the rights and liabilities of a partner in relation to the other partners.
+Section 1151 Liability of the transferor and transferee for partnership obligations rights and liabilities of a partner in relation to the other partners.
 He or she is bound as was the transferor by all decisions made and steps taken by the shipping partnership prior to the transfer, and the co-owners may set off against the transferee any claims which they may have against the transferor arising out of the partnership.